 Backchat is an inevitable aspect of parenting.
 Can your child be sarcastic, rude argue back?
-It’s really frustrating isn’t’ it and sometimes it might result in verbal ping pong?
+It’s really frustrating isn’t’ it and do you find yourself arguing in response!

 Why do children Backchat?

 From toddlers to teenagers, children often feel that they don’t have much control in their lives.
-When they argue back, they can see its gets to you.
-This will often result in them feeling that they may have some power , control and attention, for all children negative attention is better than no attention at all.
-But you know it’s important too for your child to feel that they have some independence from you, even you feel that they are really testing the boundaries.
+When they argue back, they can see it gets to you.
+This will often result in them feeling they have power, control, and attention.
+Negative attention is better than no attention at all.
+It can also be about separating and becoming independent too.

 My top three Solutions for Managing Backchat

-I know I may go on about this alot, but how many times do you actually offer your full presence and attention?
+I know I may go on about this a lot, but how many times do you actually offer your full presence and attention?
 Children will seek any attention even negative.
 So offering them your full attention 10 minutes at least twice a week is really going to help.
-I know it can be hard with teenagers but most of them enjoy a smoothie or hot chocolate, take them out or have smoothie time at home twice a wee.
-You can even make it together.
-I am a therapist that believes simple things really work!!
+If you are unable to manage that, here are some ideas below.

 2. Allow some independence and power in their lives

 Give them positive power and some control.
-For a toddler, it may mean that they are able to have a choice of two clothes that they may want to wear everyday.
-For older children, who makes decisions at home?
+For a toddler, it may mean they can:

 3. This is about managing you!